elimkwan/VHDL_PeakDetector/README.md

 ## Features
 - Data Processor: analyses certain number of bytes from the Data Generator and outputs the peak byte of the sequences; with the three bytes before and after the peak, as well as the index of the peak byte.
 - Command Processor: handle the command input by user.

+## Optimisations in the Data Processor
+- using mealy state machine
+- 2 state processor instead of 1
+- reduce number of states from 15 to 3
+- Results: Improve the run time by 5x

 ## How the full system looks like:
 Unfortunately the full system is not here, but that is how it would look like